NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             gsutil cp local-location/filename gs://bucketname/

+            |
-           You can use the -r option to upload a folder.
+            | You can use the -r option to upload a folder.

             gsutil cp -r folder-name gs://bucketname/

+            |
-           You can also use the -m option to upload large number of files which performs a parallel
+            | You can also use the -m option to upload large number of
+              files which performs a parallel
               (multi-threaded/multi-processing) copy.

             gsutil -m cp -r folder-name gs://bucketname

-- Best practice in resource configuration page.[\ `edit </index.php?title=FAQ&action=edit&section=48>`__\ ]
+            .. rubric:: Best practice in resource configuration page.[\ `edit </index.php?title=FAQ&action=edit&section=48>`__\ ]
                :name: best-practice-in-resource-configuration-page.edit